hackingmaterials/automatminer/docs/source/basic.rst

     2019-10-11 16:05:49 INFO     TPOTAdaptor: Starting fitting.
     2019-10-11 16:07:50 INFO     TPOTAdaptor: Finished fitting.
     2019-10-11 16:07:50 INFO     MatPipe successfully fit.

+If you see :code:`WARNING` or :code:`ERROR`, you should inspect the pipeline to make sure everything is configured as intended.
+If you see a :code:`CRITICAL`, it is likely something is misconfigured within the pipeline and should be looked into in detail!

 Quick reminders